top of page

 Food in the Maldives

-Maldives cuisine is a combination of influences from neighboring nations such as Sri Lanka and India.
+Maldivian cuisine is influenced by neighbouring nations such as Sri Lanka and India.
 The traditional Maldivian food is referred to as Dhivehi Cuisine, and it features an array of flavours.
 The food of the Maldives is mildly spicy and delicately sweet, made utilising generations-old skills.
-Due to the Maldives' predominance of the ocean, seafood is the primary source of nourishment and coconut is another important component in Maldivian cuisine, appearing in many forms such as milk, oil, and grated on top of meals.
-Due to the Maldives' popularity as a tourist destination, with resorts distributed over the island, travelers, including vegetarians, have a variety of international alternatives.
+Due to the Maldives' predominance of the ocean, seafood is the primary source of nourishment, and coconut is another important component in Maldivian cuisine, appearing in many forms, such as milk, oil, and grated on top of meals.
+Due to the Maldives' popularity as a tourist destination, with resorts distributed over the island, travellers, including vegetarians, have a variety of international alternatives.

 Poolside in the Maldives